Training Credentials, Course Badges & GMP Training Certificates

 Excerpt from Credly in relation to verification of skills/training course completion:

 So while you’ll typically need an advanced degree for most (but not all) life science roles — is a University education enough?

 - What about industry-specific training, specially designed for highly regulated industries?

 - Is industry-specific training for working in pharmaceutical manufacturing or ATMP manufacturing a necessity?

-We think the answer is YES.
+We think the answer is “YES”!

-The fact is that a University education is highly generalised.
+FACT: A University education is highly generalised.